How does one prepare for a health profession at the University of Mississippi?

 There are courses and degrees preparing students for entering a health professional school.

-There are two tracks that students may pursue: 2+2 and 3+1 programs or professional school that requires a baccalaureate degree.
 Some health professions require a baccalaureate degree before admission to the professional school, such as physicians, dentists, physical or occupational therapists, optometrists, and veterinarians.
 Other health professions (2+2 or 3+1) require certain prerequisite courses before admission to the professional school where you finish the baccalaureate degree: nursing and allied health professions including dental hygiene, health informatics and information management, medical laboratory science, medical technology, and radiologic sciences.
 Those students will enroll in most likely enroll in the BA in Allied Health Studies.
 Among the allied health professional programs, only the 3+ 1 Medical Technology (three years at UM in Oxford and one year at the North Mississippi Medical Center in Tupelo) is awarded by the University of Mississippi in Oxford.

 Why is UM a good place to prepare for a career in the health professions?

 UM has a full-service Health Professions Advising Office that was recently named one of the top 7 in the nation by Science Times.
 They providing assistance to all students on campus no matter the health profession career interest.
 Our staff guides every step in preparation for the competitive admissions process to healthcare professional schools.